 DAY 7: ON SAFARI IN SERENGETI NORTH OR SOUTH

 The drama of the migration takes different forms.
 If you’re in the north (June – October) you hope to see the spectacle of the river crossings, with thousands of wildebeest and zebra compelled by instinct to take to the water braving the teeth and claws of waiting crocodiles and big cats.
-The south between January and March is a time of new life, as calves are born and nurtured, a wonderful sight in itself, but with predators nearby there is also a sense of menace: the never ending struggle that is part of nature.
+The south between December and March is a time of new life, as calves are born and nurtured, a wonderful sight in itself, but with predators nearby there is also a sense of menace: the never-ending struggle that is part of nature.
 Breakfast, lunch, dinner

 DAY 8: ON SAFARI IN SERENGETI NORTH OR SOUTH

 A second full day to appreciate the complexities of the migration in all its raw might.
 It’s emotional, you can’t help but be awed by the scale of what you see, yet there’s time to witness individual scenes as well as the macrocosm.
 Your guide knows the area intimately and takes great pride and pleasure in making sure you get the very best out of your time in this special place.
 Tonight enjoy your final dinner of the safari as you recall its many highlights.
 Breakfast, lunch, dinner

 DAY 9: DEPART TO AIRSTRIP, FLY TO ARUSHA, TOUR ENDS